radhack/simple-php-shopping/README.md

 ## Which Stripe APIs does it use?

-I used the Stripe PHP example from the [documentation](https://stripe.com/docs/checkout/php) to get my config.php and charge.php, and I used the snippet of JS from the Payments>Quickstart page (referenced in the "What does it do?" section above)
+I used the Stripe Checkout PHP example from the [documentation](https://stripe.com/docs/checkout/php) to get my config.php and charge.php, and I used the snippet of JS from the Payments>Quickstart page (referenced in the "What does it do?" section above)

+Specifically I'm using Customer::Create and Charge::Create endpoints.

 ## How I approached the problem